LorenzCK/github-coauth-tool/README.md

 will output the following line (and it will also automatically try to copy it to your clipboard):

 ```
+Co-authored-by: Lorenz Cuno Klopfenstein <lorenzck@users.noreply.github.com>
 ```

-Append the line to your commit message [following this GitHub guide](https://github.blog/2018-01-29-commit-together-with-co-authors/), that is leaving at least one empty line between the commit message and the co-authorship trailer.
+Append the line to your commit message [following this GitHub guide](https://github.blog/2018-01-29-commit-together-with-co-authors/) (that is leaving at least one empty line between the commit message and the co-authorship trailer).
 Once committed and pushed to GitHub, you and your co-authors will all have ownership of the commit.&nbsp;✌

 ## Installation